FebbanHD123/MLGRush/README.md

 # MLGRush
-This is a nice minigame for evenry Server
+This is a nice minigame for every Server

 ## Coming soon